CityOfZion/neo-mon/README.md

 ## Common questions

-The following are a list of common problems that developers may have while developing an application on the Neo network.
+The following is a list of common problems that developers may have while developing an application on the Neo network.

 ### Is an endpoint up or down?